cosmicjs/cosmic-cli/README.md

 ### 🔐 Login

-Use your credentials from (cosmicjs.com) to login on the command line.
+Use your credentials (from https://cosmicjs.com) to login on the command line.
 You will only have to do this once.

 ```bash
 $ cosmic login